Hi I'm Alex

 My aim back then was to be a multi-tool of media production, and before I graduated I was designing and coding websites freelance and completed my first video commission for BBC Radio 4 promoting their writers bursary award.

-After graduating I was a multimedia producer for global market research agency GfK, producing video for the UK office and globally.
+After graduating I was a multimedia producer for global market research agency GfK, producing videos for the UK office and globally.
 Market research deals with a lot of numbers, which really suited animated motion graphics to bring things to life.
 I got really good at animating numbers and stats in exciting ways.
 They also deal a lot with people, and this is where I first got my taste for documentary work, filming interviews and 'in-home ethnography'.
 After 3 years I learnt how to run some quite large productions for GfK, how to work with teams, multiple stakeholders and to a deadline.

 In 2014 I went freelance in video production, quickly finding myself in the fast-paced tech startup scene around Silicon Roundabout creating video for Microsoft Ventures Accelerator covering their startup program and events.
 Notably producing a 15min documentary about indie game company Gateway Interactive which premiered on XBOX dashboards around the world.